sridhar0605/sridhar0605/README.md

 ---

-#### I'm a Bioinformatics Scientist working at WashU School of Medicine at St Louis USA
+#### I'm a Bioinformatics Scientist working at WashU School of Medicine in St Louis USA

 ##### BIO